+Understand your strategy.
 Social media efforts should be part of a larger communications strategy.
 Know what you’re trying to accomplish, and why.
-Who is your audience?
-What do you want them to do?
-Is social media the best way to do this?
+Before launching a social media program, you should be able to answer these questions:

+Be transparent about your role at Duke.
 If you participate in or maintain a social media site on behalf of the university, clearly state your role and goals.
 Strive for accuracy, correcting errors quickly and visibly.
 If you have questions about whether it is appropriate to write about certain material, ask your supervisor first.

+Maintain confidentiality and follow all applicable Duke University policies.
 Do not post confidential, proprietary or protected health information about students, employees, patients or other members of the Duke community.
 Use good ethical judgment.
 All federal guidelines such as FERPA, HIPAA and university policies such as the Duke Confidentiality Agreement must be observed on Duke-sponsored or Duke-maintained social media sites.

-As stated in Duke’s “Computing and Networking: Acceptable Use” policy, university computers and work time are to be used for university-related business.
-It’s appropriate to post at work if your comments are directly related to accomplishing work goals, but maintain your personal site on your own time using non-Duke computers.
+Respect university time and property.
+As stated in Duke’s OIT policies, university computers and work time are to be used for university-related business.
+It’s appropriate to post at work if your comments are directly related to accomplishing work goals, but maintain your personal social media on your own time using non-Duke computers.

 Branding and Graphics

 When you post to social networks from an official Duke University account, you are representing the Duke brand.
 Here are some simple guidelines to help put your best foot forward.
 If you have specific questions on branding, please contact firstname.lastname@example.org.